alyxshang/sharkey.rs/README.markdown

     -c "like"
 ```

-- To delete a reaction to a note, you can run either of these three commands:
+- To delete a reaction to a note, you can run either of these three commands (The `like` reaction is being deleted on the note with the ID `9zpo9el4sh0901es`.):

 ```bash
 sharkey --ulike \